victorsuevo/flappybird/README.md

-It is a upgraded game of flappybird.
+It is a upgraded game of flappybird made for me in Python.